FAQ's Ecuador

 On board the M/V Galapagos Legend, breakfast is served from 7:00 to 8:00, lunch at 12:00 and dinner at 19:00.
 On your last day, breakfast will be at 6:30 so we can have enough time for our last excursion before going off to the airport.

-Meals are gourmet, healthy, low on fat, with vegetarian options; they also include traditional dishes of local cuisine.
+Meals are gourmet, healthy,and low on fat, with vegetarian options; they also include traditional dishes of local cuisine.

-16. What if I have allergies or require special diet on bord?
+16. What if I have allergies or require a special diet on board?

-17. What would happen if I get seasick?
+17. What would happen if I got seasick?

-We have seasick medication on board all of our ships, but if you are particularly sensitive to it, you can bring your own medication and we recommend to take it at least 24 hours before the cruise starts.
+We have seasick medication on board all of our ships, but if you are particularly sensitive to it, you can bring your medication, and we recommend taking it at least 24 hours before the cruise starts.

 18. Is the water safe to drink?

-Yes, water on board is purified.
-Ice used onboard is made with purified water as well Reusable bottles made out of recycled aluminum are available at the cabins You can refill your bottle during the cruise at our purifiers located at the main bar, pool bar restaurant and disembarking area.
-Bottles must always have to be returned to the ship after the activities on islands then you can take them home as a souvenir.
+Yes, the water on board is purified.
+Ice used onboard is made with purified water as well.
+Reusable bottles made out of recycled aluminum are available at the cabins.
+You can refill your bottle during the cruise at our purifiers located at the main bar, pool bar restaurant, and disembarking area.
+Bottles must always be returned to the ship after the activities on the islands, and then you can take them home as a souvenir.

 19. Do you provide shampoo and soap on board?